code42/code42cli/c42seceventcli/aed/README.md

 If this is the first execution, the program will prompt for your password.

+If you get a keychain error when running this script, you may have to add a code signature to the script:

+        codesign -f -s - $(which python)

 Full usage:

         aed_event_extraction_cli.py -s C42_AUTHORITY_URL -u C42_USERNAME